 Absolutely.
 Reunion is a family event!

-- Kids get a kick out of Field Day.
+- Kids get a kick out of Bruno's Block Party!
 There are activities for all ages, toddler through teenager, as well as kid-friendly meal options.
-Field Day is also a chance to introduce your kids to the famed Dave Binder and his green alligators.
+Bruno's Block Party is also a chance to introduce your kids to Rhode Island favorites like Del's lemonade.
 Finally, nothing says photo op like Bruno the Bear playing with your kids on the grass.

 - Procession!
 Your kids can high-five generations of Brunonians, learn multiple versions of the Brown alma mater (only the appropriate ones, of course), cheer for the new grads, wear funny hats and Brown gear, and of course, see in your face how much you love this place.

 - Memory lane.
 Show your kids your old dorm, your campus haunts, and maybe introduce them to your favorite prof. Routes may vary.

 - And more: Check the main Reunion schedule and Commencement Weekend Schedule for performances and concerts open to everyone during Reunion Weekend.
 Your only problem will be that you can’t do everything.

 Visit the Office of Residential Life for further information.